NBISweden/data-submission-documentation/ENA/BGE-Lycosa-praegrandis/README.md

     ```
     ../../../../ERGA-submission/get_submission_xmls/get_ENA_xml_files.py -f qqLycPrae-HiFi.tsv -p ERGA-BGE -o qqLycPrae-HiFi
     ```
+    * 2 experiments were created, but since it is from the same libary (i.e. identical rows), I removed the second.
 * Study is private, so submission.xml with hold date is used.
 * Submit using curl:
     ```